maryclaireteahan/adriennewalsh/readme/README.md

     -   #### A. First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Adrienne as an actor and costume designer.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to be able to easily navigate to and view a menu of drinks and snacks.
+        3. As a First Time Visitor, I want to be able to easily navigate to and view Adrienne's past acting roles and experience with costume design.
-        4. As a First Time Visitor, I want to be able to easily find where the organisation is located.
+        4. As a First Time Visitor, I want to be able to easily see what Adrienne looks like and pictures of past roles and costume designs.

     -   #### B. Returning Visitor Goals

         1. As a Returning Visitor, I want to be able to access and view the menu quickly and easily.
-        2. As a Returning Visitor, I want to be able to check opening times quickly and easily.
-        3. As a Returning Visitor, I want to be able to contact the organisation to give feedback or ask questions.
+        3. As a Returning Visitor, I want to be able to contact Adrienne.

     -   #### C. Frequent User Goals
-        1. As a Frequent User, I want to be able to sign-up easily for discounts.
+        1. As a Frequent User, I want to be able to access Adrienne's social media platforms.

 ## Features